DarrenC/darrenc.github.io/development/java/java-quarkus.md

 - SUPER IMPORTANT TODO - RESTEasy Reactive in Quarkus- <https://www.youtube.com/watch?v=30eFZGml_-g>
   - This is something we can do to gain performance
+  - also intro to mutiny primer - <https://quarkus.io/guides/mutiny-primer>

 ### Microprofile RestClient Exception handling